opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 .. tip:: **To apply match lines to an animation level:**

-    1. Expose in a column the level you want to apply the match lines to.
+    1. Expose in a column/layer the level you want to apply the match lines to.

-    2. Expose the match line animation levels or drawings in another column, to the right of the previous one.
+    2. Expose the match line animation level(s) in another column of the Xsheet, to the right of the previous one (or if using the Timeline, expose the match line animation level(s) in another layer, above the previous one).

     3. Move, scale, rotate the match line drawings if needed.

-    4. Select the two columns by shift-clicking their headers.
+    4. Select the two columns by shift-clicking or click-draging their headers.

-    5. Choose Xsheet > Apply Match Lines.
+    5. Choose Xsheet > **Apply Match Lines...**

-    6. In the dialog that opens choose the styles to be used for the match lines and the lines prevalence, and click the Apply button.
+    6. In the dialog that opens choose the styles to be used for the match lines and the line prevalence, and click the Apply button.

 .. tip:: **To delete all applied match lines:**

-    1. Select the columns, the cells, or the level strip frames where the animation level with the applied match lines is.
+    1. Select the columns/layers, the cells, or the Level Strip frames where the animation level with the applied match lines is.

-    2. Choose Xsheet > Delete Match Lines.
+    2. Choose Xsheet > **Delete Match Lines**.

 .. tip:: **To delete lines by selecting the style index:**

-    1. Select the columns, the cells, or the level strip frames where the animation level whose lines you want to delete is.
+    1. Select the columns/layers, the cells, or the Level Strip frames where the animation level whose lines you want to delete is.

-    2. Choose Xsheet > Delete Lines.
+    2. Choose Xsheet > **Delete Lines...**

     3. In the dialog that opens choose the indexes of the styles used for lines you want to delete, and the frames where you want to apply the deletion.